 There is a jogging path around the park for running enthusiasts or casual walkers who want to take in the beauty of this artificial lake spread.
 You can also see the residents practising tai chi and Zumba in the morning and evening.
 Besides that, this park is also suitable for children as there are fun playgrounds and a couple of dinosaur sculptures.

 Previously known as the town square, this open field has been revitalised to become more than a simple gathering spot for retailers and diners.
 This Batu Pahat attraction is a large open area near the town’s centre.
 A sculpture of a hand made of stone chiselling a rock with a hammer in the middle of the fountain was built as a part of the town’s 100th anniversary and continues to serve as a visual narrator of the town’s history.

 The area is also becoming an activity centre featuring locals with live stage performances, new year countdowns, and other community events that occur throughout the year.
 It is not surprising to see soccer tournaments, social gatherings, and local street food in one of the most visited places in Batu Pahat during the evenings.

 A former waste dumping ground was transformed into a DIY amusement playground by an elderly man, Tan Ching Swee or fondly known as “Uncle” among the locals, using his savings and time.
 It was done to provide an entertaining playing space and experience for the kids in his neighbourhood.
 The facilities in this Batu Pahat attraction are hand-made using recyclable materials.

 Among the facilities available for the kids are the zip line, manual pirate ship, slides and many more.

-The Batu Pahat attractions resemble a simple lifestyle of the community that looks for something fun and exciting in the small things around them.
-In contrast to the busy life of big cities like Kuala Lumpur or even Singapore, Batu Pahat provides a natural scenery surrounding this small town.
+In actuality, the Batu Pahat attractions resemble a simple lifestyle of the community that looks for something fun and exciting in the small things around them.
+In contrast to the busy life of big cities like Kuala Lumpur or Johor Bahru, Batu Pahat provides a natural scenery surrounding this small town.